PastIn Person

 Research and Program Assistance at UC Law San Francisco

-Alisa Sedneva provides research and program assistance at UC Law San Francisco, supporting various initiatives.
+Alisa Sedneva provides research and program assistance at UC Law San Francisco, specializing in open-source licensing and AI.

 Anat Lior